gullerya/data-tier/docs/tutorials.md

 Tying declaration, as in the `span` above, will always refer to the tie/s by key.

-Usually, model is much more complicated than just a primitive, that is the next example.
+Usually, model is much more complicated than just a primitive.

 ## One way - nested in object